t3zc4t/jobsinlarnaca/README.md

 - [Jinja template engine](https://jinja.palletsprojects.com/en/3.1.x/)
 - [Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest/)

 For hosting my project, I decided to go with the free version of python anywhere.
 Unfortunately the free version is restricted, for example you can't access the database from outside python anywhere, you can only connect to certain domains on a whitelist and I can't use a custom domain.
-But since it's free, it's totally fine, the only problem for me was, that I wrote some web scraping code for 2 additional local job listing platforms, but since these are not included in the whitelist, I had to stick with LinkedIn only as an external source.
+But since it's free, it's totally fine.
+The only problem for me was that I wrote some web scraping code for 2 additional local job listing platforms, but since these are not included in the whitelist, I had to stick with LinkedIn only as an external source.

 [Python Anywhere](https://www.pythonanywhere.com/)